thenewdarling/Spellbook/Class Features/Star Map.md

 -   You have the [Guiding Bolt](http://dnd5e.wikidot.com/spell:guiding-bolt) spell prepared.
 It counts as a druid spell for you, and it doesn't count against the number of spells you can have prepared.

 -   You can cast [Guiding Bolt](http://dnd5e.wikidot.com/spell:guiding-bolt) without expending a spell slot.
-You can do so a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.
+You can do so a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a [[Long Rest]].

 If you lose the map, you can perform a 1-hour ceremony to magically create a replacement.
-This ceremony can be performed during a short or long rest, and it destroys the previous map.
+This ceremony can be performed during a [[Short Rest]] or [[Long Rest]], and it destroys the previous map.

 tags: [[Druid#Circle of Stars]]